p15theo2/Track-popularity-database/README.md

 ## Used code examples
 Here you can check out some of the code we used:

+The following code in python was used to retrieve the spotify audio features from the spotify api and write them in a csv file
 ```python
 # creating new csv file for track features
 with open('sfeatures.csv', 'w', newline='') as f_handle: